|

 as a contract or an offer to contract.

-This is intended only as an informational guide to the UCSD Medical Center Sonography
+This is intended only as an informational guide to the UC San Diego Health Sonography

 Program.